-The Commission may choose to make documents available to the public-at-large on its website or charge a reasonable fee for reproducing the document in hard-copy form, on compact discs, email attachments, or other digital transfers.
+The Commission shall make CEQA-related documents (e.g., Negative Declarations, Mitigated Negative Declarations, Draft EIRs, Final EIRs, and notices relating to these documents) available to the public-at-large on its website.
 Requests for documents made pursuant to the California Public Records Act must comply with the Government Code.
-(See, for example, Government Code Section 6253.9 for information regarding providing documents in electronic format.)
+(See, for example, Government Code section 6253.9 for information regarding providing documents in electronic format.)